JeffBow/AzurePowerShell/README.md

 ### Forks and Pull Requests

-GitHub fosters collaboration through the notion of [pull requests][using-prs].
+GitHub fosters collaboration through the notion of pull requests.
-On GitHub, anyone can [fork][fork-a-repo] an existing repository into their own user account, where they can make private changes to their fork.
+On GitHub, anyone can fork an existing repository into their own user account, where they can make private changes to their fork.
 To contribute these changes back into the original repository, a user simply creates a pull request in order to "request" that the changes be taken "upstream".